Someone's Knocking at the Door: Plot

 Sebastian and Annie park at a secluded place in the woods to make out.
 Annie grows annoyed by Sebastian's aggressive sexual behavior and is dropped off.
 Shortly thereafter, she comes face to face with a demonic Wilma Hopper, who uses her genitalia to asphyxiate Annie.
 Back at the hospital, a detective reading information about the Hoppers is attacked by the reanimated John Hopper, who forces the detective to perform fellatio on him.
 Meg, after sharing a romantic evening with Justin, research Taldon.
 It is revealed that the drug is a hallucinogen that stimulates the central nervous system to dangerous proportions.
 Her research is cut short when she is attacked by the now-undead detective from earlier, who chases her down the halls of the hospital before being gunned down.
 John Hopper, taking the form of Annie, seduces and kills Sebastian by anally raping him to death.

 Meg, who had earlier passed out after her encounter with the possessed detective, lies on a hospital bed, recovering.
 She is joined in the same room by Justin.
 Justin, believing himself to be trapped in an artificial reality, guns down Joe and another detective before committing suicide.
 Everything that has happened is revealed to be Justin's dying hallucination; he and his friends had overdosed on Taldon the night they first read about the Hopper spree.
 Justin is at first believed to have died with his friends (with the exception of Meg, who had sworn off drugs) but miraculously survives.

 Production

 This was the first film that Ferrin directed based on someone else's screenplay.
-Ferrin contacted Seagan for input on the script, and Segan eventually came on board as a producer.
+Ferrin contacted Segan for input on the script, and Segan eventually came on board as a producer.
 He also took a role that had been created during rewrites.
 The film was shot in eleven days.